ngeor/blog/_posts/2018/2018-04-21-using-swagger-code-generator-with-maven.md

 - swagger
 ---

-Following up the <a href="{{ site.baseurl }}/2018/04/15/building-a-rest-api-with-swagger-and-spring-boot.html">previous post about swagger</a>, in this post I'm using the maven plugin version of swagger code generator.
+Following up the <a href="{% post_url 2018/2018-04-15-building-a-rest-api-with-swagger-and-spring-boot %}">previous post about swagger</a>, in this post I'm using the maven plugin version of swagger code generator.

 <!--more-->